zozzlethena/docs/pages/launch.md

 New Canto users will need to have `$CANTO` on Canto to pay gas transaction fees.

-New Arbitrum users weill need to have`$ETH` on Arbitrum to pay for transaction/gas fees.

 Bridging to Canto can be done on [Canto Bridge](https://canto.io/bridge), [Synapse](https://synapseprotocol.com/) or [Gravity](https://www.gravitybridge.net/).

-Bridging to Arbitrum is possible here: [Arbitrum Bridge](https://app.Arbitrum.io/bridge).
-You can also bridge via [Multichain](https://app.multichain.org/#/router) or [Bungee](https://www.bungee.exchange/)

 <Callout emoji="⚠️">
   Some bridging services can take up to 20-30 minutes to complete a transfer of